ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 do not.
 Requests that update the state are guaranteed to run sequentially and will never race against each other.
-Requests that read state are done asynchronously and are guaranteed to read at least the state present at the time the request was processed, or a later state.
+Requests that read state are done asynchronously and are guaranteed to read at least the state present at the time the request was processed by the service, or a later state present at the time the request future is executed.
 The state service avoids race conditions between the read state and the written state by doing all contextual verification internally.